 This paper is also related to recent theoretical developments on the neo-Fisher effect.
 Schmitt-Grohé and Uribe (2010, 2014) show that the neo-Fisher effect obtains in the context of standard dynamic optimizing models with flexible prices.
-Specifically, they show that a credible increase in the nominal interest rate that is expected to be sustained for a prolonged period of time can give rise to an immediate increase in inflation.
+Specifically, they show that a credible increase in the nominal interest rate that is expected to be sustained for a prolonged period of time gives rise to an immediate increase in inflationary expectations.
 Schmitt-Grohé and Uribe (2010, 2014) show that this result also obtains in models with nominal rigidity.
 Cochrane (2017) shows that if the monetary policy regime is passive, a temporary increase in the nominal interest rate can cause an increase in the short-run rate of inflation.
-This notion of the neo-Fisher effect is different from the one studied in the present paper, which associates the neo-Fisher effect with the short-run response of inflation to permanent monetary shocks.
+This notion of the neo-Fisher effect is different from the one studied in the present paper, which associates the neo-Fisher effect with the short-run response of inflation to monetary shocks that move inflation and interest rates in the long run.
 Williamson (2018) considers a model with flexible-price and sticky-price goods and shows that movements in the interest rate generate movements in expected flexible-price inflation of equal size.
 Cochrane (2014) and Williamson (2016) provide nontechnical expositions of the neo-Fisher effect.
-Lukmanova and Rabitsch (2019) extend the analysis in this paper by incorporating imperfect information along the lines of Erceg and Levin (2003).
+Finally, Lukmanova and Rabitsch (2019) extend the analysis in the present paper by incorporating imperfect information along the lines of Erceg and Levin (2003).
 They find that in response to a persistent increase in the inflation target the neo-Fisher effect takes place with some delay.
-Finally, Aruoba and Schorfheide (2011) estimate a model that combines new Keynesian and monetary frictions.
-The permanent component of inflation predicted by this model is in line with the one estimated in this paper.

-The remainder of the paper is organized as follows: Section 2 presents evidence consistent with the long-run validity of the Fisher effect.
+The remainder of the paper proceeds as follows.
+Section 2 presents evidence consistent with the long-run validity of the Fisher effect.
 Section 3 presents the proposed empirical model and discusses the identification and estimation strategies.
 Section 4 presents the estimated short-run effects of permanent monetary shocks on inflation, the interest rate, and output.
 It also reports the importance of these shocks in explaining changes in the rate of inflation.
-Section 5 presents the New-Keynesian model and discusses its econometric estimation.
-Section 6 presents the estimated effects of permanent and stationary but persistent innovations in the inflation target on inflation, the interest rate, and output, and their importance in explaining changes in inflation.
-Section 7 closes the paper with a discussion of actual monetary policy in the ongoing low-inflation era from the perspective of the two estimated models.
-Data and replication code are available online.1
+Section 5 presents the New-Keynesian model and the estimated effects of permanent and stationary monetary shocks.
+Section 6 closes the paper with a discussion of actual monetary policy in the ongoing low-inflation era from the perspective of the two estimated models.
+Data and replication code are available online at the journal's official repository and in the author's website.

-2 Preliminaries: Evidence on the Fisher Effect
+2 Evidence on the Fisher Effect

-What is the effect of an increase in the nominal interest rate on inflation and output?
-One can argue on theoretical grounds that the answer to this question depends on (a) whether the increase in the interest rate is expected to be permanent or transitory; and (b) whether the horizon of interest is the short run or the long run.
-Table 1 suggests an answer that summarizes both the starting point and the contribution of this paper.
+What is the effect of an increase in the nominal interest rate on inflation?
+One can argue that the answer to this question depends on (a) whether the increase in the interest rate is expected to be permanent or transitory; and (b) whether the horizon of interest is the short run or the long run.
+Thus, the question that opens this section represents in fact four questions.
+Table 1 summarizes the state of the monetary literature in the quest to answer them.